alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ## Appendix

-It becomes much easier to visualize language types with examples.
+It becomes much easier to visualize language types with an example.
 In the appendix we will explore several hypothetical languages to illustrate the different eras of language evolution.